How To Add Charts And Graphs To WordPress

 • Scatter chart

-Visualizer is flexible and customizable, allowing you to use Google Chart Tools with their default setting, or configure an extensive set of options to match the look and feel of your website.
-Various options are available for each chart that allow you to further customize their settings.
+Visualizer is a flexible and customizable plugin, allowing you to use Google Chart Tools with their default setting, or configure an extensive set of options to match the look and feel of your website.
+Several options are available for each chart that allow you to fully customize their look.

 Additionally, charts are rendered using HTML5/SVG technology to provide cross-browser compatibility (including VML for older IE versions) and cross-platform portability to iPhones, iPads and Android devices.
-Your site visitors can see your charts and graphs on their mobile device browsers without requiring the installation of any extra software.
+Your site visitors can see your charts and graphs on their mobile browsers without requiring the installation of additional software.

-From your WP admin area, select Plugins > Add New from the main admin menu …
+From your WordPress dashboard, select Plugins > Add New from the main sidebar menu …

-In the Add Plugins screen type “visualizer” into the search field and hit enter …
+In the Add Plugins page type search for “visualizer” and click enter …

 Install Visualizer